 Functional Expenses - The costs of providing the various programs and other activities of the Society have been summarized on a functional basis in the statements of activities.
-The statements of functional expenses present the natural classification detail of expenses by function (see Note 13).
+The statements of functional expenses present the natural classification detail of expenses by function (see Note 14).
 Direct identifiable expenses are charged to programs and supporting services.
 Expenses related to more than one function are allocated to the various programs and supporting services based on time and effort.

-Government Grants - During the year ended June 30, 2021, the Society received federal grants in connection with relief efforts related to the novel strain of coronavirus ("COVID-19") pandemic.
-The Society was deemed eligible for \$1,714,344 from the Employee Retention Credit ("ERC") and recorded the receipt of the Paycheck Protection Program ("PPP") loan deferred for the year ended June 30, 2020 as revenue for the year ended June 30, 2021.
-As disclosed in note 14, the Society also recognized \$200,000 of the Shuttered Venue Operators Grant ("SVOG") grant for qualifying expenses through June 30, 2021.
+Government Grants - The Society received the following government grants in connection with relief efforts related to the novel strain of coronavirus ("COVID-19") pandemic.
 Each of these are included in governmental grants on the statement of activities.
-The ERC of \$1,714,344 and SVOG of \$200,000 are also reflected within the government grants receivable on the statement of financial position as of June 30, 2021.
+The employee retention credit of \$2,127,589 and \$1,714,344 are also reflected within the government grants receivable on the statement of financial position as of June 30, 2022 and 2021.